Thursday, June 5, 2025

 Trials on the Trails of Brick Wall Relatives

-The reason I prefer to study it for a long period is that new information can come to light and provide much needed insights.
+I prefer to study it for a long period as that new information may come to light and provide much needed insights.
 One of the relatives I'd listed under John Pool and Annie Galloway Pool was Elizabeth J. Pool.
 She is indeed their daughter, born in 1852 and that fact is well documented.
 However, I erroneously posted her as being married in 1875 in Bibb Co., GA.
 In fact, the woman who was listed, had the same name but was not at all my relative!
 New documentation proves my own error.
 So, I am back to square one with Elizabeth J. Pool, born 1852 in Cullodenville, Monroe, Georgia.

-However, for those of you who may also have Poole as a surname in your family and who are related to John F. Poole, there is a brief history online written by Charles W. Elgin, Sr. which goes into more historical detail about John and Joseph Poole.
+However, for those of you who may also have Poole as a surname in your family and who are related to John F. Poole, there is a brief history online written by Charles W. Elgin, Sr. which goes into more historical detail about brothers John and Joseph Poole.

 It is my intention to establish a habit of Genealogy Sundays and hopefully I shall be better about updating my own research.
 I am also working on doing what I failed to do in the beginning and that is gathering citations.
 How unimportant they seemed when I began this research years ago for 'fun' and how important they are now that I want to leave behind as accurate a record as I might as a future help for others!
 I will list updates on individuals on their respective pages, as well, so others can avoid the mistakes I have made.